 Royal London income protection insurance policies

-Through its Personal Menu Plan, Royal London’s income protection will cover up to 65% of the first £60,000 of your pre-tax earnings, and 50% of anything above that, up to a maximum payment of £250,000 a year.
-It comes with a minimum income guarantee of £1,750 a month (or £3,500 for doctors and surgeons), and covers you based on your own occupation.
-You can choose whether you want your payments to last for one year, two years, five years or for the whole length of your policy.
+Royal London’s Personal Menu Plan income protection covers up to 65% of the first £60,000 of your pre-tax earnings, and 50% of anything above that, up to a maximum of £250,000 a year.
+It includes a minimum income guarantee of £1,750 a month (or £3,500 for doctors and surgeons), and covers you based on your own occupation.
+You can choose your payments to last for one year, two years, five years or for the full length of your policy.

 A neat feature is the back-to-work payment, which supports you if you have a 13, 26, or 52-week deferred period by providing financial assistance in your first and second months back at work.
 There’s also a death benefit of 12 times your monthly premium.